elbunuelo/dotfiles/README.md

 Make sure that you have the tools used by syntastic for the language you are working in.
 For more information check [the syntastic repo](https://github.com/scrooloose/syntastic)

+##TaskWarrior

+The .taskrc file contains the configuration for taskwarrior, this must be installed for it to work.